lisovin/scalejs/scalejs-docs/src/documents/grid2.html.md

 ```

 For the sake of simplicity, we will only have a filter on the __Symbol__ column.
-Since we do not have a backend service to do the filtering for us, we will do the filtering on the ViewModel.
+Since we do not have a backend service to do the filtering for us, we will do the filtering in a seperate file, __filtering.js__.
-ViewModel filters also need a `type` propery which can be `string` or `number`, and optionally, it can be passed a `quickFilterOp`.

 __Note: do not mix in default filtering with ViewModel filtering.__